birenoulu/SandBoxFuzz/README.md

 #### b.
 How to execute SandBoxFuzz
 Comaring with FatFuzz, SandBoxFuzz is easy to run, which saves substantial manual works.
 In this readme, let's take an entry method as an example and describe the process.
 And we will mask the secret information in Ant Group as '***'.
-1. Setting the parameter value in **configuration.properties**, the most important is maven command which contain many parameters which depend on different entry methods
+1. Setting the parameter values in **configuration.properties**, which is the configuration file to run SandBoxFuzz, the most important is maven command which contain many parameters which depend on different entry methods
 ```
 maven_command=mvn test -DskipTests=false -Dsurefire.useFile=false -Dmaven.test.skip=false -Djacoco.skip=true -DtestPhrase=install -DmachineEncoding=UTF8  -DtimeZone=USA -Ddbmode=dev -Dcom.alipay.ldc.zone=SGGZ00B -Dzomde=false -Dcom.alipay.confreg.url=*****.*****.alipay.net -Ddrm_enabled=false -Ditest.sandbox_test_mode=check -javaagent:/home/admin/abc.abc/internal_release/*****/sandbox/lib/sandbox-agent.jar
 ```